 The obvious route would be to continue on the French Trail all the way to its end.
 However, the redwood-dominated forest ends just after the Chown Trail, and the forest as a whole becomes less lush and less attractive.
 Although small patches of redwoods appear whenever the trail crosses a ravine, each ravine has fewer redwoods than the last, and in between ravines the redwoods become less common and finally disappear altogether.
 So, instead of taking the French Trail all the way to its end, take the more scenic Chown Trail, which switchbacks down through an attractive stand of redwoods.
-You can then take the Stream Trail back to the staging area.
+Then take the Stream Trail back to the staging area.

 © 2014, 2018, 2023 David Baselt